vdsbenoit/baden-v2/backend/readme.md

 The script creates games, matches & teams.
 It shuffles teams across every circuits but it ensures a team only plays in a single circuit.

-Players from one category never play with players from another section (called categories in the python conde.
+Players from one category never play with players from another section (called categories in the python code.
 For instance,  `Louveteaux` always plays against `Louveteaux`.

 Circuits are defined in the order of the category definitions.